 Additional complexity of “bubbles” arises in schools who have a mixture of day, flexi and full-time boarders.
 In particular, how the school deals with flexi boarders

 Smaller cohorts of pupils require additional space.
-Schools are looking at utilising areas not previously used for teaching include sports and assembly halls and outside areas.
+Schools are looking at utilising areas not previously used for teaching, including sports and assembly halls and outside areas.

 Additional risk assessments are being undertaken for the wide variety of extracurricular activities.
 For example, can contact sports such as rugby be run safely?
 Instead, schools are looking at running summer sports.